Nvidia's supply snags limit deliveries even as demand booms

 Making these chips is hard, and a flaw that was found in one of Nvidia's chips over the summer is not helping.

-Its new flagship chip, named Blackwell, is actually made up of multiple chips that have to be glued together in a complex process the chip industry calls advanced packaging.
+Blackwell is made up of multiple chips that have to be glued together in a complex process called advanced packaging.
 While TSMC is racing to expand capacity, packaging remains a bottleneck for Nvidia and other chip companies.

 "Blackwell adds more advanced packaging from TSMC than prior chips, which adds a wrinkle," said Ben Bajarin, CEO and principal analyst at research firm Creative Strategies.
 He expects Nvidia will have more demand than it can supply for all of 2025.